-One sample out of every 26 is an established standard purchased from either Ore Research and Exploration or from Accurassay and inserted by SGS Geostat.
-The inserted standard is one of the standards listed in the following table Error!
-Reference source not found., the standards were inserted in a predefined sequence, as standard 15d and 2Pd were exhausted they were replaced by HGS1 and HGS3 respectively in the quality control sequence.
+One sample out of every 26 is an established standard purchased from either Ore Research or Exploration or from Accurassay and inserted by SGS Geostat.
+The inserted standard is one of the standards listed in the following table.
+The standards were inserted in a predefined sequence, as standard 15d and 2Pd were exhausted they were replaced by HGS1 and HGS3 respectively in the quality control sequence.